Biodynamic Body Psychotherapy

 Sometimes we don’t have words for what we’ve been through.
 At the time, it may have been too overwhelming, too early in life, or simply too much for the system to process.
 Trauma can leave us stuck in states of fight, flight, or freeze — long after the original situation has passed.

-This therapy is for you if you feel you want to:
+This therapy is for you, if you want to:

 - Process unresolved emotions, trauma, PTSD